Learn ➜ Material Health Guides ➜ Wood Guide

 Wood Guide

-This is how I describe wood-like products that contain a mixture of wood, resins, and plastics.
+I use “wood” with quotation marks to describe wood-like products that contain a mixture of wood, resins, and plastics.
 It covers engineered wood, plywood, MDF, particleboard, composite wood, OSB, and others.

 What is engineered wood?